Preference-Based Dynamic Ranking Structure Recognition: Introduction

 $\bullet $ Which items exhibit similar behavior and can be categorized into the same group during a specific period?

 $\bullet $ What is the ranking order of these groups at a particular time point?

-When considering the temporal aspect, we encounter situations where item groups evolve over time.
-For example, in basketball, player trades and coaching changes can significantly affect the team’s performance, potentially causing a team to rise to a higher ranking tier.
+When considering the temporal dimension, we often encounter situations where item groups evolve over time.
+For example, in basketball, player trades and coaching changes can significantly affect a team’s performance, potentially elevating it to a higher ranking tier.
 Similarly, the share prices of certain companies may surge due to emerging political, technological, or market factors.
-These rapidly evolving scenarios underscore the need to detect structural change points for long-term analysis.
-In this context, the term `group change' refers to these shifts in group membership over time, which are crucial for accurate analysis in the dynamic grouping problem.
+These rapidly evolving scenarios underscore the importance of detecting structural change points for long-term analysis.
+In this context, the term \textit{group change} refers to shifts in group membership over time, which are crucial for accurate analysis in the dynamic grouping problem.
 In this work, we take a closer look at changes in group structures and aim to address another critical question:

 $\bullet $ When does the underlying cluster structure experience significant changes?

 There have been several studies on grouping methods for ranking problems in the BT model. \citet{Masarotto} first apply the fused lasso penalty to the maximum likelihood estimation. \citet{Vana} utilize a similar method for journal meta-ranking, and \citet{Jeon} extend it to the Luce model. \citet{Tian23stat} further consider the problem using the spectral method.
 However, it is worth noting that all these grouping methods are designed for static situations.
 In practice, the latent abilities of sports players and institutions may vary over time.
 Treating data as if it were all collected simultaneously can lead to misleading results.
 For example, a player in his rising period and another in a declining period may exhibit similar average performances in a game season, but they should not be classified as the same.
 Hence, this paper concentrates on the simultaneous ranking and grouping problem for the dynamic scenario. \citet{li2022detecting} introduce a segmented static BT model, focusing on detecting the change points of score variation.
 In contrast, our approach allows scores to vary continuously, and our emphasis lies in recognizing the underlying structure and the changes in clustered groups over time.